Ankle arthritis can be a very painful condition that will progressively worsen if left untreated.

 Nine out of 10 people with rheumatoid arthritis will develop problems with their feet or ankles, according to the American Academy of Orthopaedic Surgeons.

 The inflammation most often impacts the toes and front of the feet first, progressing into the back of the feet and then the ankles.
-RA may also cause patients to develop painful conditions like bunions, corns, hammertoe, thick skin on the bottom of the forefront, pain in the sole or ball of the foot and flat feet.
+RA may also cause patients to develop painful conditions like bunions, corns, hammertoe, thick skin on the bottom of the forefoot, pain in the sole or ball of the foot and flat feet.

 The inflammation and symptoms often come and go, with the periods between them lasting anywhere from a few weeks to a few years.